Effect of random noises on pathwise solutions to the high-dimensional modified Euler-Poincar\'{e} system: Local well-posedness

 for any $T>0$.
 As the function $\mu^2(t)$ is continuous and hence integrable on any finite interval $[0,T]$, there is a constant $C>0$ independent of $\epsilon$ such that

-which implies that $\{\textbf{y}_{R,\epsilon}\}_{0<\epsilon<1}$ is uniformly bounded in $L^p(\Omega;C([0,T];\mathbb{H}^s(\mathbb{T}^d)))$.
+which implies that $\{\textbf{y}_{R,\epsilon}\}_{0<\epsilon<1}$ is uniformly bounded in $L^p(\Omega;\mathcal {C}([0,T];\mathbb{H}^s(\mathbb{T}^d)))$.

-\textbf{\emph{Step 3 (H\"{o}lder regularity)}}: Since we do not expect $\textbf{y}_{R,\epsilon}$ to be differentiable in time in the stochastic setting, we have to lead ourselves to estimates on fractional time derivatives of order strictly less than $ \frac{1}{2}$.
+{\textsf{Step 2 (H\"{o}lder regularity)}}: Since we do not expect $\textbf{y}_{R,\epsilon}$ to be differentiable in time in the stochastic setting, we are inspired to consider the estimates on fractional time derivatives of order strictly less than $ \frac{1}{2}$.
 Notice that for any $\alpha\in (0,1)$, we have

 where we used the Sobolev embedding $W^{1,p}(0,T;\mathbb{H}^{s-1}(\mathbb{T}^d) )\hookrightarrow W^{\alpha,p}(0,T;\mathbb{H}^{s-1} (\mathbb{T}^d))$ for all $0<\alpha<1$.
 Let us estimate the second and third terms on the R.H.S. of \eqref{2.31}.
 First, we get by using the Minkowski inequality that